MachinePhoenix/GeoReasoning/Qwen2.5-VL-Finetune/README.md

 # Qwen2.5-VL SFT + RAFT
-The SFT part is modified from [Qwen2-VL](https://github.com/2U1/Qwen2-VL-Finetune).
+The SFT part is modified from [Qwen2-VL](https://github.com/2U1/Qwen2-VL-Finetune), while the inference part is implemented with VLLM.

 ## scripts_raft & src_raft
 "scripts_raft" folder contains some shell scripts related to the RAFT process under different settings, and you can refer to the .py files.
 These files are mainly in the "src_raft" folder.
 But some of them (for example, 'caption_generation_llamafactory_ray.py') are called under the path "LLaMA-Factory/scripts", although we also copy them into the "src_raft" folder.